 The second mode is client-server mode.
-In client-server mode, you execute the pvserver program on a parallel machine and connect to it with the paraview client application (or pvpython).
-The pvserver program has both the data server and render server embedded in it, so both data processing and rendering take place there.
+In client-server mode, you execute the pyserver program on a parallel machine and connect to it with the paraview client application (or pypython).
+The pyserver program has both the data server and render server embedded in it, so both data processing and rendering take place there.
 The client and server are connected via a socket, which is assumed to be a relatively slow mode of communication, so data transfer over this socket is minimized.
-We saw this mode of operation in Section 2.7.2.
+We saw this mode of operation in Section 2.6.2.